pinohu/DYNASTY/ohu-legacy-codex/PROJECT_COMPLETION_CERTIFICATE.md

 ---

-*This certificate verifies that the The Legacy Codex meets all completion criteria and is ready for use.*
+*This certificate verifies that the Legacy Codex meets all completion criteria and is ready for use.*